iiasa/message-ix-models/doc/quickstart.rst

 Knowledge & skills
 ------------------

-Please go through the `Prerequisite knowledge & skills <https://docs.messageix.org/en/stable/prereqs.html#prerequisite-knowledge-skills>`_ and check if you can tick the basic as well as the advanced usage.
+Please go through the :external+message-ix:doc:`prerequisites <prereqs>` and check if you can tick the basic as well as the advanced usage.
-Especially understanding the concept of virtual environments is important.
+Understanding the concept of virtual environments is especially important.
 If needed, please educate yourself in the specific areas.

 Going through this guide, some error messages might occur.